 I’m pretty sure everyone who was working on the delivery floor at the hospital that day is treating for some time of PTSD for the out-of-body-lunatic experience that they witnessed.
 I’m sorry.
 Really sorry.
 When Elle arrived only a few hours after I was admitted, I was mentally and physically in shock, just like I felt after my first pregnancy.

 While both of my pregnancies were completely different, something remained constant: one week after delivery, The Gremlins arrived.
 The Gremlins are my name for the surge of hormones that came after childbirth when my body was trying to get back to its pre-pregnancy self.
+Looking at my body in the mirror really upset me too and was another reason I started to resent everyone around me.
+Friends recommended looking at things like mommy makeover in Newport Beach, CA but at the time I just couldn’t bring myself to do anything about it.
 As I’m already an emotional person without being pregnant, The Gremlins made my life a nightmare for a couple weeks after delivery.
 They kept me awake at night.
 They caused hot flashes resulting in a drenched bed.
 I could have literally wrung my clothing.
 They caused my hair to fall out.
 They made me hate my husband.
 They caused me to resent my then two-year old.
 Worst of all?
 The Gremlins caused me to feel like a terrible mom and person.

 What’s wrong with me?
 Why didn’t I have the Lion King moment?
 Why is changing a diaper in the middle of the night (while I’m not sleeping anyway) a chore instead of a privilege?
 Why am I not singing ‘Kumbaya My Lord’ while shedding tears of joy at the thought of the life that I created?